open-source-modelling/Open_Source_Economic_Model/README.md

 Financial institutions such as life insurers or pension funds have a fiduciary duty to manage long-term commitments to their customers.
 They initially collect premiums/contributions from their clients, and in exchange promise to provide a guarantee or a higher return at a further date.
 A large part of risk management in such companies is focused on making sure that the invested assets are managed in such a way as to guarantee the honouring of all commitments (pensions, annuities, insurance claims etc.).
 One such tool is an asset-liability model.
 Such models try to simulate three things simultaneously:
  - Evolution and performance of company's investments
  - Evolution of liabilities
- - The ability of the company to adapt and manage the interplay between investments and liabilities throughout time
+ - The trading strategy in response to outflows and inflows throughout time

 Historically, these models were either implemented internally at a great cost to the organisation, or by a specialized vendor under a proprietary license.